of Parts | # of Bends per part | Total Cost | The Math |

 Here are the basics you’ll need to know before you send us your first file for bending.
 If you have any questions, feel free to contact support.

-Make sure the file you upload for bending is a flat, 2D file.
+Make sure the part design you upload for bending is either a 2D vector file (.dxf, .dwg, .ai, or .eps format) or a 3D .step or .stp format file.
 You will be able to view your bends in a 3D model during the checkout process to make sure the angles and flange orientations are correct.

 SOFTWARE | FORMAT | BEND LINE |